JaredLBailey/JaredLBailey.github.io/_posts/2023-05-21-predicting-customer-loyalty.md

 ### Context <a name="overview-context"></a>

 My aim was to accurately predict the loyalty score for customers not previously tagged.
 This will assist the grocery retailer in uderstanding customer loyalty for tracking, targeted marketed, and communication purposes.

+Loyalty score measures the percent of a customer's grocery money that is spent at my grocery retailer client.
+For example:
+* A customer has $15,000 this year for groceries, and spends all $15,000 with my client.
+This customer has a loyalty score of 1.
+* A customer has $10,000 this year for groceries, and spends $2,000 with my client.
+This customer has a loyalty score of 0.2.

 To predict loyalty score, I built several models to find relationships between customer metrics and loyalty score for those customers who were tagged.
 I then used these models to predict loyalty score for those customers not initially tagged.
 <br>